blaze/blaze/docs/source/aterm.rst

 Pattern Matching
 ----------------

-Pattern matching is the action of determening whether a given aterm expression conforms to pattern.
-It is similar in notion to regex.
+Pattern matching is the action of determining whether a given aterm expression conforms to pattern, similar in notion to regex.
 The pattern may also contain placeholder objects which can be used to deconstruct and pluck values of out aterms while rewriting.

 :`<int>`: Matches int terms